twoBirds/twobirds-core/README.md

 twoBirds is a lightweight, component-based, event-driven, native JavaScript framework that maps nested objects to DOM nodes.

-twoBirds strictly follows the KISS doctrine, it is the minimum possible solution for an application framework.
+twoBirds strictly follows the KISS and DRY doctrines, also some of SOLID.

+tB is the minimum possible solution for an application framework.

 It consists of 3 parts: